-Many years ago I visited this place at a time when I needed to make an important decision.
-I also needed a location and memory to provide a calming reference point to carry with me and help in the years to come.
+Many years ago I had an important decision to make, and I visited this place.
+At that time I also needed a location and some thing I could carry in my memory to provide a calming reference point to help me in the years to come.

 That time I got it half right.